 USEA Intercollegiate Eventing

 Intercollegiate Team Challenges are quickly becoming popular additions to recognized horse trials in the United States.
 Teams competing in events identified as Intercollegiate Team Challenges are able to self-identify to the competition organizer, and will compete in the regular horse trial competition as individuals.
 Combining their individual scores, their team scores will be tabulated and matched against other teams.
-An inaugural Intercollegiate Championship will take place in 2016.
+An inaugural USEA Intercollegiate Championship took place at the Virginia Horse Center in 2016, and remained there through 2018 on Memorial Day weekend.
+In 2019, the Championship will rotate to Chattahoochee Hills in Fairburn, Ga. one week earlier.
 The USEA encourages all schools to send as many competitors as possible.
-The event offers Beginner Novice – Advanced/Intermediate levels as well as CCI1* and CIC2* divisions.
-There are no qualifications necessary for this championship.
+The event offers Beginner Novice – Intermediate.
+There are no qualifications necessary for this championship at this time.

 For more information about the USEA Intercollegiate Eventing Program please visit www.useventing.com/membership/intercollegiate.